jbkunst/chess-db/Readme.md

 ## Input

-The input is a big list of pgn like this:
+The input is a big list of pgns like this:

 ```
 [Event "22.
 Abu Dhabi Masters"]